 Hi Marley, which was launched in 2017, offers text-based messaging to help insurers and partners better connect with consumers.
 It’s a tool which enables companies to communicate with customers in their preferred method and simplify transactions across claims, service and underwriting.

 Its technology supports real-time communication and automated translation into 25 languages.

 What I was impressed by is Hi Marley’s statement that its platform results in a 22% faster claim rate and around four fewer calls per claim for insurers.

-Getting a little closer to home and French insurtech Koala has raised €1.6m.
-Koala is another reengineering the antiquated claims process for flight disruption – providing travellers with real-time reports and on-the-spot compensation.
+Getting a little closer to home and French insurtech investments Koala has raised €1.6m.
+Koala is another reengineering of the antiquated claims process for flight disruption – providing travelers with real-time reports and on-the-spot compensation.
 Thank God.

 And in the UK car subscription service Drover raised £20.5m.
 It plans to use the money to invest in its pricing and personalisation technology, and prepare for further expansion around Europe.
 Also, auto and marine specialist Concirrus has raised a further $6m following its previous $20m Series B in February.

 Speaking of Concirrus, I bumped into a random chap earlier this week and ended up discussing them.
 Someone I’ve never met, in a cemetery, whilst out on a 6am dog walk.
 Even though Concirrus is ranked – by us at Sønr – in the Insurtech 100, he was quite adamant they didn’t have the best solution to manage risk in the marine insurance industry.